 Leading Edge Materials Corp.
 (TSXV:LEM)

 Leading Edge Materials is a public business based in Canada working to build a portfolio of important raw material projects in the European Union.
-The European Union defines critical raw materials as such based on their economic importance and supply risk, and they are directly linked to high-growth technologies like batteries for electromobility and energy storage, as well as permanent magnets for electric motors and wind power, which underpin the clean energy transition to climate neutrality.
+The European Union defines critical raw materials as such based on their economic importance and supply risk, and they are directly linked to high-growth technologies like batteries for electromobility and energy storage, as well as permanent magnets for electric motors and wind power, which underpin the green energy transition to climate neutrality.
+You could consider it helpful for electric vehicle stocks Canada has.

 Trading at $0.62 as of March 24, 2022 (4:53 PM), this rare earth stock has the best future prospects among its contemporaries.
 A market capitalization of 94,020,210 and a trading volume of 87,519 cement its persona as a booming stock.